Come face-to-face with dinosaurs, meteorites and Spanish sailors with a visit to Ulster Museum.

 - Free admission

-- Rich collection of art, history and natural sciences
+- Rich collection of art, natural sciences and history

-- Three interactive discovery zones, ideal for children
+- Three interactive discovery zones for kids to explore

 - Champions of diverse voices and new perspectives